Letourneur et Marchand: Origins and growth 1905 - 1939

 In 1924 the company created a subsidiary called Autobineau to specialise in sedan and limousine car bodies produced in greater volumes and in a slightly more standardised format than was associated with the upmarket coach builders.
 During the 1920s Letourneur et Marchand became the main supplier of car bodies for Delage.
 The business also built bodies for manufacturers such as Unic.
 In just a few years, Autobineau produced 2,000 more or less identical bodies for the Delage DI.
 In addition, there were still individual bodies that were created at the customer's request.
 Since the 1930s, Letourneur et Marchand worked primarily for Delage.
 In 1936, Delage introduced their D8-120 chassis, which formed the basis for the Aérosport, manufactured between 1936 and 1939, for which both Letourneur and Autobineau produced a number of bodies.
-The company also dressed chassis from Buick, Duesenberg, Renault, Delahaye, Panhard, Rolls-Royce and Bugatti.
+The company also dressed chassis from Buick, Duesenberg, Delahaye, Packard, Panhard, Pierce-Arrow, Renault, Rolls-Royce and Bugatti.
 By the outbreak of the Second World War, at least 19 bodies had been built for the Bugatti Type 57.
 From 1930 onwards, the design of the bodywork was predominantly in the hands of Marcel Letourneur, a son of the company's founder, who had received artistic training and worked for several British coachbuilding companies in the 1920s.
 Marcel Letourneur often created aerodynamically designed bodies that had a low beltline and did without a central vehicle pillar in order to make the roof structure appear lighter.
 An outstanding example of this design style was Marcel Letourneur's Coupé Panoramique from 1937, which was built on a Delage D6 chassis.
 The company also manufactured similar bodies for chassis from other manufacturers, including Lincoln.